Zyxavy/homelab-journey/docs/3-Structure-and-Docker.md

 # Early Versions of the Structure

-Before Writing this I had already structured my directories so these may be subject to change depending on how I develop from here on out.
+Before writing this guide, I had already established my initial directory layout.
+This structure is subject to change as my server evolves, but it provides a solid starting point.

 <img src="/assets/3-structure-docker/early structure.JPG" alt="Current" width="600" />